-The law or large numbers is a statistical principal relating the accuracy of a past observed probability of an event taking place being able to predict a future probability of the same event.
-This law is used in the life insurance industry to predict the likely amount of deaths that will be observed in any given time period, for a given pool of people.
-The larger the pool of people in a sample, the higher the accuracy that the probability of an event taking place can be predicted.
+The larger the pool of people, the higher the accuracy of the prediction.
 Because life insurance deals with a very large group of clients, and data exists for so much of the population of those living in the United States of America, the law of large numbers can be used by insurance companies to predict the amount they will need to pay out in death claims each year.
 This allows companies to accurately price insurance policies and commit money to reserves so they will always have enough to make good on all claim payments.

 Extremely Important Repercussions To Life Insurance Industry

-If the law of large numbers did not hold true, the life insurance industry could not possibly exists.
-Life insurance works because companies can predict with high statistical accuracy the amount of deaths that are likely to occur each year from their insured clients.
+If the law of large numbers did not hold true the life insurance industry could not possibly exist.
+Life insurance works because companies can predict with high statistical accuracy the number of deaths that are likely to occur each year from their client base.
 This allows the insurance company to price a life insurance policy knowing that while a large pool of people will pay money for their insurance every year, only a relatively small amount will actually have death claims.
+Overall, they will need to pay out a lesser amount of money in death claims than the premiums they collect in payments.
 Without predictability as to the rate of death amongst clients, life insurance companies would have no way to price their insurance in a way that was both fair to clients and would cover all costs.
 They also would not know how much money would need to be committed to reserves and how much could be redistributed as dividends to policy owners.

 Definite Risk And Amount

 Life insurance works because the risk is quantified.
 Some may wonder how, when 100% of people are guaranteed to die, life insurance companies can possibly stay in business in the long run.
-The answer lies in the long term value of insurance premiums paid to the insurance company, the fact that many policy owners will not hold a policy for their entire lives, and that a large amount of insurance policies written are also term life, which by definition will not be in force until the end of most insured person’s lives.
+The answer lies in the long-term value of insurance premiums paid to the insurance company, the fact that many policy owners will not hold a policy for their entire lives, and that a large number of insurance policies written are term life policies, which by definition will expire.